SabreTools/MPF/README.md

 dotnet build MPF\MPF.csproj --framework [net48|net6.0-windows|net7.0-windows] --runtime win-x64 --self-contained
 ```

+You may also run the `publish-win.bat` to build and package all variants MPF and MPF.Check at once.
+This script has the additional requirements of 7-zip commandline, Git for Windows, and .NET Framework 4.8 SDK being installed and in PATH.

 ## Media Preservation Frontend Checker (MPF.Check)

 MPF.Check is a commandline-only program that allows users to generate submission information from their personal rips.
 This program supports the outputs from Redumper, Aaru, DiscImageCreator, Cleanrip, and UmdImageCreator.
 Running this program without any parameters will display the help text, including all supported parameters.